Nigel Spink

 Nigel Philip Spink (born 8 August 1958) is an English football coach and former professional footballer.

 He played as a goalkeeper from 1976 until 2001.
 He made his name at Aston Villa and also made one appearance for England at international level on the tour of Australia in 1983.
+He played in the Aston Villa team that beat Barcelona 3–0 at Villa Park to win the 1982 European Super Cup.

 He also played in the Football League for West Bromwich Albion and Millwall, and at non-league level for Chelmsford City and Forest Green Rovers, the latter he would go on to manage between 2000 and 2002.
 Spink later worked as a goalkeeping coach for Birmingham City, Wigan Athletic, Sunderland and Bristol City.

-Playing career
+Club career

 Spink began his career with Writtle Minors F.C. at junior level before going as a school boy to West Ham United, but soon moved to Chelmsford City and then, at the age of 18, to Aston Villa.

-It was almost five years before his big break in the first team came along, and it came on the biggest stage of all – the European Cup Final.
+At Villa it was almost five years before his big break in the first team came along, and it came on the biggest stage of all – the European Cup Final.
 Ten minutes into the 1982 final against Bayern Munich, Villa's first choice goalkeeper, Jimmy Rimmer, was injured and substitute keeper Spink was called into action, having only made one previous appearance in the first team.
 Spink performed superbly, keeping a clean sheet, and Villa won the game 1–0.
 By coincidence, Spink and Rimmer are two of the four England goalkeepers with the shortest international career (45 minutes).